ryanlow64/tp/docs/UserGuide.md

 Format: `edit_client INDEX [name/NAME] [phone/PHONE] [email/EMAIL] [addr/ADDRESS]`

 * Edits the client at the specified `INDEX`.
-The index refers to the index number shown in the displayed client list, and should be a _positive integer_ e.g. 1, 2, 3, ...
+The index refers to the index number shown in the displayed client list, and should be a _positive integer_ not exceeding the client list size.
 * At least one of the optional fields must be provided.
+* The phone number if provided must be exactly 8 digits long.
 * Existing values will be updated to the input values.
 * Editing a client's name will result in an update to his/her name if it exists in deals, listings, or events